 School of Education

-- 97% are in employment or further study six months after graduating
+- 92% are in paid employment or further study 15 months after graduation across all our programmes

 Of those in employment: